Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study-wordpress.md

 With all of this said, it is overwhelmingly likely in a patient who has previously had regular menses for years, that all of the anatomy is normal and that there are no inborn abnormalities that would prevent normal menstruation.
-This means that one of two thing has happened:
+This means that one of two things has happened:

 1. The previously normal anatomy has become abnormal (e.g. through injury, infection, tumor growth, or infarct - tissue death).